ortalis97/garmin-ai-explorer/README.md

 The web app automatically:
 1. Generates a SQL query from your question
-2. Executes it against your data lake
+2. Executes it against your PostgreSQL database
 3. Creates an appropriate chart (line, bar, scatter, or pie)
 4. Provides AI-powered insights and recommendations